 The action has now progressed through the production of documents and oral examinations for discovery stages.
 In early 2022, the Plaintiffs formally amended their statement of claim to increase the amount claimed to \$229,000,000 and to advance a direct claim of oppressive conduct against the Company.
 While continuing to deny any and all liability to the Plaintiffs, the Company has amended its defence to include specific denials of the new allegations of oppressive conduct against it.
-As a result of the amendments, the Company anticipates that further discoveries will be necessary.
+The parties completed an additional round of examinations for discovery in January 2023, following which the plaintiffs set the action down for trial.
+For its part, the Company is in the process of requesting that the case be transferred from the General List to the Commercial List of the Ontario Superior Court of Justice.
+The Company anticipates that the case will not go to trial before early 2024.

-The outcome of this claim cannot be determined at this time and therefore no amount has been accrued for in the financial statements for the nine months ended September 30, 2022.
+The outcome of this claim cannot be determined at this time and therefore no amount has been accrued for in the financial statements for the year ended December 31, 2022.